-Shaft and bearing disassembly in the field

-is not recommended.
+Shaft and bearing disassembly in the field is not recommended.
 These operations should be performed only in a properly equipped shop by qualified personnel.

-If not previously removed, remove the power source and pedestal mounting hardware and retain the shaft key (11).
+If not removed, remove the power source and pedestal mounting hardware.
+Separate the pedestal (16) from the power source and retain the shaft key (25).